alicata/pc3/readme.md

 ![perc3ption](/docs/perc_vision.png)

-Perception tool to reveal the hidden structure in high-dimensional streams from depth maps, neural encoding vectors, or other vectorized representations.
+Perception tool to continuously reveal the hidden structure and failure modes in streams of depth sensing or procedurally generated 3d data.

+## Overview
+Vision sensors deployed in the field or live experiments often require debugging or real-time inspection of failure modes.
+Typical visualizers are designed for offline datasets, simple localy connected device and observed as a generic blob (i.e point cloud), and ineffective tools to evaluate the contribution of individual samples to failure modes.
+This tool enables to deconstruct a stream and narrow down the contributing factors to failure modes.
+The tool works also with sensor streams encoded into an embedding vector, like in neural representations from vision networks.

 ## Use cases
-* depth stream visualization
+* stream visualization at multiple scales
 * inspection of sensing failures
-* debugging neural representations
+* debugging neural image embeddings
+* continuous observation of unreliable or laggy streams

 ## Features
+* batch or stream processing mode
+* tolerant to choppy streams
 * fluid depth structure visualiation
 * observation: zooming, projection range, guided motions
 * playback: pause, step-by-step, slow-down
 * file stream probe
-* neural decoding of image embedding vectors
+* neural decoding of image/sensor embedding vectors

 ## Setup
 Run installation script,